oob-skulden/Rivus/README.md

 # Zimara

-**Version:** 0.46.3
+**Version:** 0.47.1
 **Status:** Active development — stable for production use
 **Published by:** Oob Skulden™

-Zimara is a local security audit script you run **before** your code leaves your laptop.
+Zimara is a local security audit script you run before your code leaves your laptop.

-It exists to catch the stuff that *always* bites later: secrets that were “temporary,” files that “weren’t supposed to be committed,” and configs that quietly expose more than you think.
+It exists to catch the stuff that always bites later: secrets that were “temporary,” files that “weren’t supposed to be committed,” and configs that quietly expose more than you think.

 It runs fast, stays local, and doesn’t try to be cleverer than it needs to be.